How to Prepare for United States Postal Service (USPS) 955 Exam?

-This article will tell you everything you need to know about the USPS and their 955 exams.
+This article will tell you everything you need to know about the USPS and the USPS postal exam.
 From the USPS employment process to the assessment and its testing sections.
 We will also try to give you sample questions about each area, allowing you to understand what to expect on a complex assessment like the USPS 955.

 Ultimately, we will also direct you to the most extensive online library for practice materials, where you can start your USPS 955 test practice.

-The United States Postal Service (USPS), the foremost employer in the country, is widely known as a trustworthy and equitable employer.
-There are countless employment and professional growth options, competitive wages, and advantages.
+The United States Postal Service (USPS), the second largest employer in the country, is widely known as a trustworthy and equitable employer.
+Working at the USPS means having many growth opportunities and getting exceptional employee benefits.

-In addition, administration and leadership employees are stimulating and helpful in your career aspirations.
+In addition, their administration and leadership employees can be helpful in your career aspirations.
 As an outcome, many Americans submit applications seeking jobs via USPS employment help services.

-The USPS employment process differs depending on the job position and the level of expertise needed for fulfilling the job requirements.
+The USPS application process differs depending on the job position and the level of expertise needed for fulfilling the job requirements.

-- The first step towards your USPS career is searching for open job positions by geographical location on their USPS career website.
+• The first step towards your USPS career is searching for open job positions by geographical location on the USPS career website

-- In the third part of the employment process, depending on the job position you apply for, you might take non-proctored assessments, proctored assessments, or both.
-You can do Unproctored assessments online from your home.
+• In the third part of the employment process, depending on the job position you apply for, you might take non-proctored assessments, proctored assessments, or both.
+You can do non-proctored assessments online from your home.

-- Assigning Proctored assessments is conducted in testing centers.
+• Assigning Proctored assessments is conducted in an accredited testing center.
 Either way, you will receive an email from USPS explaining the following steps and guiding you to their assessments.

-- For some positions, this is the end of the application, and applicants just wait to be contacted by USPS for further details.
-Highly demanding and specialized job positions have one more step – the Panel Interview (also called Oral test.)
+• For some positions, this is the end of the application, and applicants just need to wait to be contacted by USPS for further details.
+Highly demanding and specialized job positions have one more step: the Panel Interview or alternatively called, the Oral Test.

-- The last step is drug screening.
+• The last step is drug screening.
 With a rigorous drug use and abuse policy, the USPS conducts thorough 5-step drug screening.
-Even highly competent individuals might be rejected due to failing the drug test.
+Even highly competent candidates applying for a USPS role might be rejected due to failing the drug test.

 Requirements for Joining the USPS

-- Must be 18 years of age at the appointment or 16 years old with minimum high school education.
+• Must be 18 years of age at the appointment or 16 years old with at least a high school education.

-- The candidate for a job should be a U.S. citizen.
-A U.S. naturalized permanent resident, an American Samoan, or even a resident of some other U.S. region.
+• The candidate for a job should be a U.S. citizen, a U.S. naturalized permanent resident, an American Samoan, or a resident of some other U.S. region.

 The Inspection Service Criminal Background Check